Mimetes hirtus, the marsh pagoda, is one of only thirteen species of these pagoda flowers in the Proteaceae family.

-The hairy leaves of Mimetes hirtus give rise to the specific name, hirtus meaning hairy or shaggy in Latin.
+The hairy leaves of M. hirtus give rise to the specific name, hirtus meaning hairy or shaggy in Latin.
 They are lanceolate, sessile and densely stacked on the branches.
-The flowers of Mimetes hirtus occur in crowded heads of up to 14 on each columnar, terminal spike.
-They are surrounded by conspicuous bright yellow bracts with red tips that enclose the styles that are also red.
+The flowers of M. hirtus grow in crowded heads of up to 14 on each columnar, terminal spike.
+They are surrounded by conspicuous bright yellow bracts with red tips that enclose the styles, also red.

 These plants have a small distribution area in marshy fynbos patches of the south-western coastal area of the Western Cape (www.plantzafrica.com; Manning, 2009).